keymanapp/keyboards/release/u/uma_graphic/README.md

 Description
 -----------

-Uma Graphic generated from template
+Uma Graphic Keyboard created for typing in the Uma alphabet by the Houma Language Project.

 Links
 -----